 Interns are required to complete the internship for school credit, and must be at least a junior or senior in college.

-For volunteers interested in administrative support areas, a volunteer must be older than 16 years of age.
+For volunteers interested in administrative support areas, a volunteer must be at least 18 years of age.

 I submitted my application.
 Can you tell me the status of my application or can I schedule an interview?